Shiva (Judaism): Etymology

-Biblical accounts similar to
+Biblical accounts similar to shiva

 A number of Biblical accounts describe mourning for fixed periods; in several cases, this period is seven days.
 For example, after the death of Jacob, his son Joseph and those accompanying Joseph observed a seven-day mourning period.
 The seven-day period of mourning that Joseph underwent was depicted by the sages before the revelation at Mount Sinai.
 In the Book of Job, it is stated that Job mourned his misfortune for seven days.
 During this time, he sat on the ground, with his friends surrounding him.

 Biblical mourning involved refraining from feasts, songs, and Temple rituals.
 Amos declared to the people that God would "turn your feasts into mourning, and all your songs into lamentations" as a punishment for sin, describing this mourning as similar to "the mourning for an only son".
 After two of the sons of Aaron, a High Priest, were killed, Aaron refused to eat the animal sacrifices, saying this would be inappropriate at a time when he was mourning the sons' death.

 Stages of bereavement

 The process of mourning begins with the first stage, otherwise known as Aninut.
 During this time, individuals experience the initial shock of their loss.
 Often emotions associated with the period of Aninut include anger, denial, and disbelief.
-This is the most extreme period of mourning, and the one in which the keriah (the rending of the garments) is performed; it begins the moment the individual dies and lasts until the end of the funeral service.
+During this period, which technically precedes the official mourning, the mourner is exempt from performing most positive commandments.
+The keriah (the rending of the garments) is performed during this period.
+Aninut begins the moment the individual dies and lasts until the end of the funeral service.
 Following Aninut is shiva, in which the mourners dedicate seven days to remembrance of the deceased person.
 Throughout shiva, individuals are instructed to take a break from their routines in order to focus on their loss.
+For these seven days the mourners' home is generally an open house for friends and family to come to offer comfort.
 The stage of mourning known as sheloshim (literally "thirty") lasts until thirty days after the burial.
 The first seven days of sheloshim is the period of shiva; sheloshim continues after shiva has ended.
 After the intense period of shiva, which is mainly contained to the home, during the remainder of sheloshim the bereaved leave their residences and begin to interact with others again.
 Sheloshim encourages individuals to participate in social relations in order to slowly ease back into normal daily activities.
-The final stage, yahrzeit or yizkor, is a twelve-month period of mourning, after which yearly remembrance ceremonies are held for the individual who died.
+The final stage, shenat aveilut, is a twelve-month period of mourning, during which limitations are placed on mourners in the realms of wearing newly bought clothing, attending social gatherings and receiving gifts.
+During the first eleven months Kaddish is said.
+After the year's conclusion, yearly remembrance ceremonies, known as yahrzeit or hilula (on the date of passing) and yizkor (on major holidays) are held for the individual who died.